top of page

 In a writers' room, there are anywhere from 4-18 writers sitting around a big conference table.

-They talk all day about story and characters and things like that.
-Meanwhile, the writers' assistant is the one in the writers' room writing all of this down.
+They talk all day about story, character arcs, episode storylines, season story arcs, etc. Meanwhile, the writers' assistant is the one in the writers' room writing all of this down.

-At the end of the day, the writers' assistant will have a Word document that can be up to 40 or 50 pages long.
-They have to make sense of that thing.
+Depending on the showrunner and how meticulous they want you to be about their notes, at the end of the day, the writers' assistant can end up with a Word document that's up to 40 or 50 pages long.

 In comedy writers' rooms, writers' assistants will also have to be in control of the script and be "on screen."
 That means plugging into the two big TV monitors in every writers' room and fixing the script in Final Draft as dictated by the showrunner.
 It's difficult and requires a high-level knowledge of the software.